NET-BYU/networking-course/_homeworks/application_layer.md

 icon: application-layer.svg
 problems:
     - question: Did you do spend at least 30 minutes on the [HTTP](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_HTTP_v8.0.pdf) Wireshark lab?

-    - question: Suppose you and four of your friends are trying to load the same webpage.
+    - question: Suppose you and four of your friends are trying to load the same webpage on the same network.
       parts:
         - You decide to open multiple parallel non-persistent HTTP connections.
 Will this help you load the webpage more quickly than your friends?
 Why or why not?
         - If all of your friends do the same thing and open the same number of parallel non-persistent HTTP connections as you, will your parallel connections still be beneficial?
 Why or why not?